Mohammad-DSAI/House_Price_Regression/ReadMe.md

-This Repository is just to know about soloution of HousePrice regression problem in kaggle.
+This Repository is just to know about soloution of HousePrice regression problem on kaggle competition.